 - Useful in the production of amylase by A.niger and A.oryzae.

 - Some species of Aspergillus are pathogenic.
 For instance, A.fumigatus is an opportunistic fungus that can cause a fatal disease “Aspergillosis” in humans.

 - In animals (particularly chickens species), Aspergillus species cause brooder disease (pneumonia of lungs).

 - It produces secondary metabolites that are harmful to human life.

 - Some of the strains like A. flavus, A. paraciticus, A.niger etc. produce carcinogenic mycotoxins like aflatoxin and ochratoxin.

 - Several species of Aspergillus contaminate the food products including fruits, vegetables, grains etc. by the production of their toxic metabolites.

 - In plants, it causes fruit rot in many fruits like mango, date, pomegranate etc.

-- Aspergillus also refers to “weed or contaminant of the laboratory“, which is able to contaminate the biological culture like bacterial and fungal culture.
+- Aspergillus is also called weed or contaminant of the laboratory, which can contaminate the biological culture like bacterial and fungal culture.

-Therefore, there are both advantages and disadvantages of the Aspergillus which can cause a huge ecological impact by imposing positive and negative effects.
+Therefore, there are both advantages and disadvantages of the Aspergillus that can cause a huge ecological impact by imposing positive and negative effects.